-Standalone test cases are those which are not associated with a requirement nor added to a test suite.
+Standalone test cases are those which are not associated with a requirement.
 The version of the Standalone test cases marked as current must be in Final status to be included in a build.

 To add them to a build, navigate to the Test Coverage primary tab and then to the Builds secondary tab.
 In the specific build's details window, go the Standalone Test Cases tab and click the Select Standalone Test Cases button.
 Select the test cases to be added and then click Add.

 The version of the test case used in the build is the version marked as current.
 To edit the version used in the build, this must be done in the test case itself (in the Test Cases secondary tab under the Test Coverage primary tab).